What is Performance Marketing?

 The Performance Marketing Association defines performance marketing as “online marketing and advertising programs in which advertisers and marketing companies are paid when a specific action is completed, such as a sale, lead or click.”

-Performance marketing flips the paradigm of traditional marketing.
+Performance-based marketing flips the paradigm of traditional marketing.
 In the past, advertisers paid up front to purchase a certain amount of exposure or reach — for example, by buying ad space in a publication with a given number of readers and subscribers, by sponsoring a special event in return for visibility and other techniques.
 The fee paid had no direct relationship to the results the marketing might have produced or how it affected the bottom line.

 By contrast, in performance marketing, the advertiser only pays when a content publisher, marketing agency or affiliate achieves a specific, measurable, pre-defined result for the performance marketing campaign.
-This could be the actual sale of a product or service.
-Or the result could be defined as page views, clicks on an ad or leads generated.
+This could be the actual sale of a product or service, or the result could be defined as page views, clicks on an ad or leads generated.

 Sometimes, digital performance marketing is confused with affiliate marketing — an arrangement in which an independent marketer, salesperson, advertiser or business is paid a commission in return for a specific result.
 While affiliate marketing is a form of performance marketing, performance marketing is itself a much larger category.

 Performance marketing has primarily been a tool for customer acquisition, which is based largely on anonymous, third-party customer data gathered by social media and other advertisers.
 In parallel, the job of customer retention has been left to customer relationship management (CRM) teams with their own separate systems and processes, all of which work with first-party customer data — that is, information collected from customers’ direct interactions with the brand.